School Collection

 Teens & High School Students

-This toolkit from AIDE Canada offers ideas and tips that may be useful for youth in high school.
-It addresses topics such as: making the most of high school, independence and organization, and friendships, as well as other issues for teens such as smoking, vaping, drugs, alcohol, and making good decisions.
+Read This toolkit from AIDE Canada offers ideas and tips that may be useful for youth in high school.

-Hear River, an autistic and Indigenous person share his experience with post-secondary education.
+Hear River, an autistic and Indigenous young adult, who shares his journey through post-secondary education.

 Resources for Teens & High School Students